Handing a screenplay to someone and telling them it’s a comedy is easy.

 Pin that number to your wall and focus on it.
 It needs to go up.
 Ever up.
 Always, always up.
 The amount of laughter in a comedy makes the difference between a movie like Airplane! and a movie like Employee of The Month.

 All that being said, all good musical compositions have rests, and so should laughter.
 So feel free to dole out laughs in measured doses, complete with periods of non-laughter.
 There’s nothing wrong with one or two pages going by without a laugh.
 In fact, I’ll bet you got through this entire page without laughing once.
 Jerk.

 Your comedy script is flat-out not funny (Sorry!)

 Some people are funny, and well, frankly, some people just shop at Vons.

 If you’re truly interested in writing comedy, you’ve got to tear open your shirt and let people stab you.

-Find and watch George Carlin, Imogene Coca, Phyllis Diller, Sid Caesar, Gilda Radner, Mel Brooks, Louis CK, Richard Pryor, Bill Hicks, Bill Murray, Bill Cosby, Will Ferrell, Will Forte, Wil Arnett, Rodney Dangerfield, and Peter Sellers.
+And then go watch George Carlin, Imogene Coca, Phyllis Diller, Sid Caesar, Gilda Radner, Mel Brooks, Richard Pryor, Bill Hicks, Rodney Dangerfield, and Peter Sellers.